 For our next step in creating the layered approach, we reviewed the original QMI Report to find out who uses it, what they use it for, whether we are meeting the needs of its main users and what we could do to improve its usefulness to them.

 The best way to find out the answers to these questions about users is to ask them, so we partnered with colleagues in our Digital Services Division to carry out some user testing.
 We carried out a series of five user tests which enabled us to understand who used the data, what they used it for and what we could add to it.
-The results of these user tests are discussed in What do ONS Users Want from Quality and Methods?

 As a result of this user testing we created a suggested contents list for statistical producers to take as a starting point in completing a QMI Report.